acidicoala/SmokeAPI/README.md

 ## 🛠️ Installation instructions (🐧 Linux)

 > [!NOTE]
-> Linux support in SmokeAPI is highly experimental and has known issues.
+> Linux support in SmokeAPI is highly experimental/unstable and has known issues.
 > If none of the methods below work for you, then consider running a Windows version of a game
 > via Proton compatibility layer and follow the instructions in the Windows section.